Struggling with credit card debt? Get your FREE quote today!

 1. Don’t pick the first deal that comes your way

-• They mark up prices on a hot-selling item weeks before Black Friday and Cyber Monday, so that when they mark them down as “sales” you’re really end up paying the original price before the pre-Black Friday markup.
+• It’s not uncommon for retailers to mark up prices in the weeks before Black Friday and Cyber Monday, so that when they mark them down as “sales” you really end up paying the original price before the pre-Black Friday markup.
+Do your research and look at prices beforehand so you don’t get duped!

 2. Start comparing prices early